AlbertoGudinoOchoa/Forecasting/README.md

 - graph-based embeddings using regional proximity,
 - distance-based features between markets,
 - more systematic hyperparameter tuning for ML and deep learning models.

-These additions would help determine whether ML and deep learning models underperformed because of the model family itself or because the current feature set is still limited.

 ## Skills Demonstrated